naveen1995113/naveen1995113/README.md

 Front-End Developer
 -------------------

-I'm a front-end developer with a passion for creating immersive user experiences and 5+ years of experience in software and web development, programming, and designing for various projects.
+I'm a web developer with a passion for creating immersive user experiences and 5+ years of experience in software and web development, programming, and designing for various projects.

 * 🌍  I'm based in Hyderabad, India
 * 🖥️  See my portfolio at [My Portfolio](http://naveen-portfolio.vercel.app/)